faziletgokbudak/faziletgokbudak.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, welcome to my website!

-I am currently an ML Researcher/Engineer at Apple, working on algorithm development for iPhone cameras.
+I’m a Machine Learning Researcher/Engineer at Apple, working on algorithm development for iPhone cameras, combining applied machine learning with computational photography and real-world deployment.
-Prior to that, I was a PhD student at University of Cambridge, working on ML-based appearance editing and modelling.

-I hold an MSc in signal processing and communications from the University of Edinburgh and a BSc in electrical and electronics engineering from Bogazici University, Turkey.
+Prior to that, I completed my PhD at the University of Cambridge, where I worked on ML-based appearance editing and modeling.
+I also hold an MSc in Signal Processing and Communications from the University of Edinburgh and a BSc in Electrical and Electronics Engineering from Boğaziçi University.
-In my 2nd year, I spent the summer interning at Amazon as an applied scientist.

-In my spare time, I actively volunteer for Women in CS initiatives, enjoy photography, swimming, and running.
+During my studies, I interned at Amazon as an Applied Scientist, working on generative models for a conditional image generation task.
+My work contributed to exploratory research efforts and offered practical solutions to a real-world problem.

-My current research interests include generative models for computer vision, inverse rendering and appearance representations.
-Please feel free to contact if you would like to discuss any ideas!
+My research interests include generative models for computer vision, inverse rendering, and neural appearance representations.
+I’m also interested in broader topics within computer vision and graphics, and open to related areas where machine learning can be applied creatively.

+Outside of work, I actively volunteer for Women in CS initiatives and enjoy photography, swimming, and running.

+Always happy to discuss shared research interests or collaboration ideas.
+Feel free to reach out!